 The Members are grouped into geographical bodies known as State and Territory AMAs.
-The membership of each State and Territory AMA is those Ordinary Members whose addresses in the Register are at a place situated in that State or Territory.
+The membership of each State and Territory AMA is those Ordinary Members whose addresses in the Register are at a place situated in that State or Territory

-9.2 Autonomy
+9.29.3 Autonomy

-Each State or Territory AMA is free to govern itself in such manner as it thinks fit provided that no State or Territory AMA may make any rule which conflicts with this Constitution and to the extent of any inconsistency this Constitution prevails.
+Each State or Territory Entity State or Territory AMA is free to govern itself in such manner as it thinks fit provided that no State or Territory Entity State or Territory AMA may make any rule which conflicts with this Constitution and to the extent of any inconsistency this Constitution prevails.